MS Project Server Job Trends

 UK

 The table below provides summary statistics and salary benchmarking for jobs requiring MS Project Server skills.
-It covers vacancies from the 6 months leading up to 17 September 2025, with comparisons to the same periods in the previous two years.
+It covers permanent job vacancies from the 6 months leading up to 20 October 2025, with comparisons to the same periods in the previous two years.

 6 months to